gpdm/tinycore-targetdisplaymode/files/grub/README.md

 as outlined.
 If you use other means of partitioning, then device identifiers might be different, and you need to adapt [grub.cfg](grub.cfg) accordingly.

- * Please note, for my particular iMac, `sda` was the first harddrive, `sdb` the DVD drive, and `sdc` would become the USB stick.
-You may need to tweak this.
+ * Please note, for my particular iMac, `sda` was the first harddrive, `sdb` the card reader, and `sdc` would become the USB stick.
+You may need to adjust the `iso=` device identifier depending on your particular system configuration.
+   See also section below for help on this topic.

  * Be also aware, the two options presented here are to cope with USB keys <= 2.0 GiB, and > 2.0 GiB, for with MacOS' `diskutil` command will always create an EFI partition for anything